liquidctl/liquidctl/README.md

 #### Creating a virtual environment
 [Creating a virtual environment]: #creating-a-virtual-environment

-Setting up a virtual environment is option, and can be skipped.
+Setting up a virtual environment is an optional step.
 Even so, installing Python packages directly in the global environment is not generally advised.

 Instead, it is usual to first set up a [virtual environment]:

 ```bash
 # create virtual enviroment at <path>